egel-lang/egel-lang.github.io/SEMANTICS.md

   computationally expensive than allocating, and deallocating, heap nodes.
 + Also, it's a term rewrite system so you can't allow for assignment since that would usually allow you to create cyclic structures.

-## Invariants

-The main task of my interpreter's byte code generator is to maintain all invariants.
-That is: A) The 'stack'/'spine' forms a DAG and B) the results calculated are DAGs too.

 ## Advantages